 The State's Governor is 1 of 32 members of the University's Board of Trustees.
 By law, the President of the University, the Master of the State Grange, and the President of the State Board of Education are also members of the Board.
-Only 8 trustees are appointed by the Governor, and the remaining 20 trustees are elected by a majority of the whole Board (14 Del.
+The President of the State Board of Education is appointed by the Governor in accordance with 14 Del.
+C. §104(a).
+Eight trustees are appointed by the Governor, while the remaining 20 trustees are elected by a majority of the whole Board (14 Del.
 C. §5105).
-Therefore, the State does not appoint a voting majority of the Board.
+The State of Delaware effectively appoints 10 of the 32 members; therefore, the State does not appoint a voting majority of the Board.